0 of 24 questions completed

 - Question 11 of 24

-The Reform Act of 1832 had greatly decreased the number of people with the right to vote:CorrectIncorrect
+The Reform Act of 1832 increased the number of people with the right to vote:CorrectIncorrect

 The Reform Act of 1832 had greatly increased the number of people with the right to vote.